spensbot/unit-of-work/README.md

 ## Run Locally (Dev env.
 Takes about 15 seconds)

 Unit of Work doesn't (yet) work with a backend.

-Atm you can only work on a project in the local filesystem.
 Work is saved in local storage by default.
 Save/load buttons at the top right allow you to save your work to a file.

 ```shell
 git clone git@github.com:spensbot/unit-of-work.git